 Are White Tigers Endangered?

-Unfortunately, white tigers are on the Endangered list.
+White tigers are not a distinct subspecies and have no separate conservation status.
+However, their parent population, the Bengal tiger, is listed as Endangered by the IUCN.
 As long as there are Bengal tigers carrying the recessive gene, their white counterparts will not technically be extinct.
-However, the possibility of naturally-occurring white cubs becomes rarer and rarer as Bengal numbers decline.
-As white tigers are not a subspecies but rather a genetic variation, their survival depends upon the survival of Bengals.
+However, the possibility of naturally occurring white cubs becomes rarer and rarer as Bengal numbers decline.

 The endangerment of white tigers can be attributed to several causes.
 Trophy hunting has traditionally been a major problem, as poachers seek the tigers’ fur, heads, and other body parts.
 Retaliatory killings for the deaths of people or livestock have also played a role.
 Sadly, the loss of their habitat through deforestation has made both Bengal and white Bengal tigers more vulnerable to extinction.